 The Employment Insurance Act and Regulations are long and complex.
 The following is a brief summary only.
-If you think you have any claim for benefits, you should apply to the nearest Employment and Immigration Canada office, contact your local association, or contact the BCTF (Income Security Department).
+If you think you have any claim for benefits, you should apply to the nearest Service Canada office, contact your local association, or contact the BCTF (Income Security Department).

 The Employment Insurance Act and Regulations govern in the event of any variation between this summary and the Act.